ZCH Book Club

 Wednesday, 14 July 2021 (7.15 - 8.30 pm)

 John Lancaster, 2018 (Faber)

 The scene is Britain in the not-too-distant future.
 There isn't a single beach left anywhere in the world.
 Britain's coastline has been obliterated by a National Coastal Defence structure - The Wall.
-This disquieting novel is an environmental fable which manages to be also quite good fun!
+This disquieting novel is an environmental fable which manages to also be quite good fun!